The pathname-utils Reference Manual

 toolkit.lisp.

-Moves the topmost pathname component a level upwards.
+Moves the topmost pathname component one or more levels upwards.

 Specifically, if we have a file "foo/bar/baz.jpg", and move it upwards by one, the resulting pathname will be "foo/baz.jpg".
 If the pathname is a directory-pathname then the last directory is moved upwards by one.